kenpkz/chainlink-node-gcp/README.md

 ![Architecture](./Chainlink%20GCP%20Architecture.png)

-The architect leverages following  Google Cloud products to enhance the overall security
+**Key products used in the setup**
+####Confidential Compute
+With 2nd Gen AMD EPYC CPUs, [Confidential Computing](https://cloud.google.com/confidential-computing) realises encryption-in-process without any application code change and minimum performance impact.
+This feature provides the Chainlink operators additional layer of trust.

+####AlloyDB For PostgreSQL
+[AlloyDB For PostgreSQL](https://cloud.google.com/alloydb) is a fully managed and highly available PostgreSQL-compatible database service for the Chainlink node backend.

+####Identity Aware Proxy (IAP)

-* **Identity Aware Proxy** (a part of the Google's zero trust network access solution) - Chainlink Nodes do not require public IP address.
-SSH to the nodes and web access for the node operator web page are authenticated against GCP Cloud Identity
+[IAP](https://cloud.google.com/iap) is a part of the Google's zero trust network access solution.
+With IAP, Chainlink Node VMs do not require public IP addresses.
+SSH to the nodes, and web access for the node operator web page are authenticated against GCP Cloud Identity via IAP.

-* **Confidential Compute** - encryption-in-process is realised, becasue the memory is encrypted with a key generated from the chip at the boot time
+####Secret Manager
-* **Secret Manager** - Securely store the AlloyDB password, Chainlink wallet password, and the Chainlink API secret
+[Secret Manager](https://cloud.google.com/secret-manager) is used to securely store the AlloyDB password, Chainlink wallet password, and the Chainlink API secrets.

+####Private Service Connect
-* **Private Service Connect** - Allow the access between the Chainlink node and AlloyDB via private IP addresses customer defined in the scustomer owned subnet
+[Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) allows the access between the Chainlink node VMs and AlloyDB through private IP addresses customer defined in the customer owned subnet.

 #### Note